Hosting your first holiday dinner can be fun, yet stressful. If you plan ahead then you can survive the day with your sanity intact.

 Coffee & Breakfast

 If you are a coffee drinker, get yourself a good cup of coffee and take a few minutes to yourself and enjoy it.
 You are in for a crazy but fun day, so embrace the calm while you can.
+Hosting your first holiday meal is no easy feat!
 Make sure you eat breakfast so you have the energy to get the day started.

 Once you’ve had your coffee and breakfast, it’s time to get started.
 Most people don’t want a warm drink, so start chilling the drinks now.
 I find that having a cooler with ice works best to keep free space in the refrigerator, and you can put it somewhere out of the kitchen so guests can grab those without getting in your way in the kitchen.